Voting ends, wait for results begins in NYC mayoral primary

 More than 87,000 absentee ballots had been received by the city as of Monday, with more expected to arrive in the mail over the next few days.

-Stringer, McGuire and Morales addressed supporters after polls closed as early returns showed them trailing the front-runners.
+Stringer, McGuire and Morales addressed supporters after polls closed as early returns showed them trailing the front-runners but did not immediately concede.

 De Blasio, a Democrat, leaves office at the end of the year due to term limits.

-The candidates raced around the city Tuesday doing a last round of campaigning.
+The candidates traveled around the city Tuesday doing a last round of campaigning.

 Wiley was losing her voice greeting voters near her polling place in Brooklyn.
 Garcia campaigned up in the Bronx, while Sliwa and Stringer bumped into each other campaigning in Manhattan.